FTW Championship: Extreme Championship Wrestling (1998–1999)

-The FTW Heavyweight Championship was designed, created, and conceived by Taz who also owns the rights to the design of the title.
+The FTW Heavyweight Championship was designed, created, and conceived by Taz, who also owns the rights to the title.
 The title was used to compensate for storylines that had to be dropped due to injuries.
 ECW World Heavyweight Champion Shane Douglas had a serious sinus infection and an elbow injury.
 Taz and Al Snow also missed their matches at Wrestlepalooza 1998 due to health problems.
 ECW Owner Paul Heyman said the title suited Taz's "bad-ass, no-nonsense" attitude."

-Taz announced the creation of the FTW Heavyweight Championship (also referred to as the Brooklyn World Championship) on May 14, 1998 at It Ain't Seinfeld.
+Taz announced the creation of the FTW Heavyweight Championship (also referred to as the Brooklyn World Championship) on May 14, 1998, at It Ain't Seinfeld.
 In the storyline, he was frustrated by his inability to challenge for the ECW World Heavyweight Championship due to Champion Shane Douglas' injury and refusal to face him.
-Taz created and defended his own World title, billing himself as the "real" World champion.
-He states that fans appreciated the message conveyed by the belt, which represented contempt for bosses and society, and says that he believes it was more appreciated than the company's top title.
-The belt was billed as "unrecognized" by ECW.
+Taz created and defended his own world title, billing himself as the "real" World Champion.
+He stated that fans appreciated the message conveyed by the title, which represented contempt for bosses and society, and said that he believed it was more appreciated than the company's top title.
+The championship was billed as "unrecognized" by ECW.

 Taz lost the title only once, in a singles match against Sabu.
 This was an intentional loss, when he pulled an unconscious Sabu over himself on December 19, 1998 (he was confident that he would defeat Shane Douglas in an upcoming title bout, and thus no longer needed the FTW Heavyweight Championship).
 Taz regained the title at Living Dangerously on March 21, 1999, where he unified the FTW Heavyweight Championship with the ECW World Heavyweight Championship (which he then held) by defeating Sabu in a title versus title match.
-Taz then began using only the ECW World Heavyweight Championship belt, being the sole World Heavyweight Champion in the promotion.
+Taz then began using only the ECW World Heavyweight Championship, being the sole World Heavyweight Championship in the promotion, in turn retiring the FTW Heavyweight Championship.